 The safest place for young kids is in their own seat, in a FAA approved car seat.
 Here is an excellent article about flying safely with kids: Leaving on a Jet Plane Milana always sits in her car seat, since there is no way she would sleep comfortably without it.
 Many of our flights are red eye, and she can sleep the entire flight in the comfort of her seat.
 Also, our last several flights have had severe turbulence, which recently has made the news when babies were held in arms were thrown several seats in front of them due to unexpected, severe turbulence.
 Not worth the risk!
 We have a Radian RXT in our cars at home, however it’s super heavy and not something we want to lug through the airport, so after much research we decided to purchase the Safety 1st – Guide 65 Sport Convertible Car Seat, Lydia by Safety First

-We recently went on a 14 hour flight to SE Asia and 11 hour to London.
+In the last 14 months, went on a 14 hour flight to SE Asia, 11 hours to London, 10 to the Cook Islands and 2 weeks after that 10 to Tokyo and finally in November, 13 to Taipei.
 Because we weren’t going to be using cars much while there, we didn’t lug her car seat.
 On the plane, we used the 1st Class Kid travel pillow (she was still buckled in) and she slept 10 of the 14 hours to Thailand.
 She slept most of the flight to London, but because it was a day flight coming home, she was awake for most of it but able to stretch her legs and completely comfortable.
 Don’t leave home without this!

 Being 30,000 feet up means your straw cup will leak like crazy due to the pressure, so leave them at home (or un-attach the straw for the duration of the flight) .
 For planes, we always bring Milana’s PlanetBox BottleRocket, which keeps drinks cold for many hours and doesn’t leak since there is no straw.

 To save room in your luggage, let your kids pack their own little suitcase.
 It’s always funny to see what items Milana thinks are important enough to pack for a trip, things I would have never thought of!
-Skip the cheap kids luggage you find at Walmart and Target and instead get a really well-made Heys Disney Minnie Mouse Kids Deluxe 18″ Luggage Carry on Approved kid-size suitcase.
+Skip the cheap kids luggage you find at Walmart and Target and instead get a really well-made Kids Heys Luggage kid-size suitcase.
 They’re around $50 and really well made, will definitely last you several years!
 And with so many characters and designs to choose from, there is one for everyone.
-We used this suitcase from the time Milana was 1 until 5, and now have switched to a backpack (see below).
+We used this suitcase from the time Milana was 1 until almost 5, and now have switched to a backpack (see below).

-Now that Milana is 5, we switched to an Osprey Youth Jet 12 Backpack, Real Teal, One Size.
+Now that Milana is 5, we switched to an Osprey Youth Jet 12 Backpack.
 She absolutely loves it and is forced to think about what to pack, because she knows she will be carrying it all.
 It’s a win for everyone!

-It’s rare that we travel with a stroller (I think we have brought one twice in all of our travels, when lots of walking was involved) but when we do bring one it’s the JOOVY New Groove Ultralight Umbrella Stroller, Turquoise.
+When we used travel with a stroller (those days are long gone!) we brought the JOOVY New Groove Ultralight .
 It weighs just 13 lbs, and has a carrying strap so you can easily carry it around.
 It also has a very deep recline, making it a great choice if you have napping kids.
 And a huge upside-because it’s so well made, kids up to 55 lbs. can ride in it.
 You won’t find that in many umbrella strollers since most don’t go past the 30-35 lb. range.
+While many are horrified at such big kids riding in a stroller, remember the weight is for the child plus whatever bags you have..so if you get a cheaper model with a lower weight limit, you’ll instead be carrying those bags!
 When she was younger, I would wear her in either a woven wrap or my wrap conversion toddler Bamberoo.
 Definitely bring a quality carrier (not baby bjorn!) for travel (one without metal like the ring slings have) so that you can easily wear little ones through security.
 Most major cities have baby wearing groups, find your local one and go to an event where you can find the perfect carrier for you and your child.

 Before you fly, research your airport.
 Many airports now have kid play areas.
 They aren’t well advertised and take some research on your part, but so worth seeking them out!
 Entertainment for kids that will hopefully tire them out enough to sleep on the plane.
 If there is no play area, let them walk around the terminal and explore.
 We found the most awesome one in August in Taipei on a layover from Thailand, it had a Hello Kitty play area and being a huge fan, Milana didn’t want to leave!

 If your child suffers from ear pain while traveling, bring something to chew on.
 Many parents recommend Starburst, however we don’t give her those and found an alternative at Whole Foods.
-TruJoy Sweets, Organic Original Fruit Chews, 2.3 oz(Pack of 1) are basically the organic version of Starburst, without the food coloring and awful ingredients found in mainstream candy.
+Organic Fruit Chews are basically the organic version of Starburst, without the food coloring and awful ingredients found in mainstream candy.

 What you’ll discover when traveling with kids, most really love being in an airplane and will behave for the duration of the flight.
 Some of the worst passengers on our flights have been adults, not kids.
 Don’t worry too much about other passengers being inconvenienced by your kids, you likely will never see them again!